Lightning-AI/litgpt/README.md

 </details>

+&nbsp;

 ---

-&nbsp;

 # Advanced workflows
 Use the command line interface to run advanced workflows such as pretraining or finetuning on your own data.

-## All commands
+## All workflows
-After installing LitGPT, select the model and action you want to take on that model (finetune, pretrain, evaluate, deploy, etc...):
+After installing LitGPT, select the model and workflow to run (finetune, pretrain, evaluate, deploy, etc...):

 ```bash
 # ligpt [action] [model]